panchomb/ie-exercise-3/modules/insights/action-group/README.md

 | [`voiceReceivers`](#parameter-voicereceivers) | array | The list of voice receivers that are part of this action group. |
 | [`webhookReceivers`](#parameter-webhookreceivers) | array | The list of webhook receivers that are part of this action group. |

-### Parameter: `groupShortName`

-The short name of the action group.

-- Required: Yes
-- Type: string

-### Parameter: `name`

-The name of the action group.

-- Required: Yes
-- Type: string

 ### Parameter: `armRoleReceivers`

 The list of ARM role receivers that are part of this action group.
 Roles are Azure RBAC roles and only built-in roles are supported.
 - Required: No
 - Type: array
 - Default: `[]`